k4m4/terminals-are-sexy/README.md

 # Terminals Are Sexy

-A curated list of Terminal apps, frameworks, libraries, extensions and resources.
+A curated list of Terminal apps, frameworks, libraries, extensions & resources.

 - [Terminals Are Sexy](#terminals-are-sexy)
 	- [🐢Shells](#shells)